-CIT1756 Intermediate Logic and Visual Programming
+CIT1756 Intermediate Logic & Visual Programming

 Building on skills learned in CIT1701, this course guides the student in the use of additional programming techniques.
 Students will learn to create computer software that utilizes data access and security techniques.
 The student will also be introduced to Object-Oriented design fundamentals.
+3 Cr Hrs.
+Course Requirement(s): CIT1701.